 Music Librarian Laurel Evans can be reached at ph: 570.577.3896 fax: 570.577.1215.

 The Department's many practice rooms are open to music students throughout the day and most of the night.
 Many are equipped with grand pianos.
 Others are designed for solo instrumentalists, singers, or chamber groups.
-The percussion studio, located on the same level as the practice rooms, houses timpani, a custom marimba, a xylophone, and all of the other "traps" any percussionist would wish to employ as well as the gamelan instrument collection.
+The percussion studio, located on the same level as the practice rooms, houses timpani, a custom marimba, a xylophone, and all of the other instruments any percussionist would wish to employ as well as the Balinese and Javanese gamelan.
 Also on this level, a central lounge area with tables and chairs is a gathering place for students wishing to study together, or take a break from practicing.

 The Kushell Music Endowment was established in 1971 to provide support for residencies that enhance the instructional and performance offerings of the Department of Music.
-Since its inception, the program has brought to the community of Lewisburg and the university campus an impressive array of nationally-recognized performers, scholars, music educators and composers for residencies and special programs.
-Some examples of recent events follow.
+Since its inception, the program has brought to the community of Lewisburg and the University campus an impressive array of nationally recognized performers, scholars, music educators and composers for residencies and special programs.

 The Natalie Davis Rooke Recital Hall is one of the most active spaces on campus.
 On any given day, one might hear a student recital, a faculty recital, a guest soloist, or a chamber-music recital.
 The 160-seat hall boasts excellent acoustics — tunable with the touch of a button — as well as recording capabilities, a harpsichord, and a 9' Steinway concert grand piano.
 In addition, a generous backstage area includes a green room where students, faculty, and guest artists relax and prepare for performances.
 Students can reserve the recital hall for rehearsals and recitals.

-The Sigmund and Claire Weis Center for the Performing Arts is one of the most highly-regarded concert halls in the region.
-Completed in 1988, its 1,200-seat hall provides a beautiful venue to hear Bucknell ensembles such as the Bands, Choirs, Opera Company, and Orchestra.
+The Sigmund and Claire Weis Center for the Performing Arts is one of the most highly regarded concert halls in the region.
+Completed in 1988, its 1,200-seat hall provides a beautiful venue to hear Bucknell ensembles, such as the Symphonic Band, the Jazz Band, the Concert Chorale, the Gamelan, the Opera Company and the Orchestra.
 Professional ensembles of all types, from around the globe, are frequent guests, providing a first-rate cultural component to a Bucknell education while enriching the entire community with their performances.

 The Weis Center also boasts outstanding rehearsal facilities for many of the Department of Music's student ensembles.